JohnTheSixth/crystalball/README.md

 ## Roll Your Own: A Guide to Self-Deployment

-This is the slightly more complicated, but slightly more fun way of doing things.
+This is the slightly more complicated, but more fun way of doing things.
 There are several steps, which are detailed below in the order you need to do them.

 All of the following instructions were designed for MacOS 10.13 (High Sierra).